West Chester Township, Ohio: Geography

-The southeastern corner of the township has been annexed by the city of Sharonville and a small portion in the west has been annexed by Fairfield.
+Part of the southeastern corner of the township has been annexed by the city of Sharonville, but remains in the township.
+A small portion in the west has been annexed by Fairfield and removed from the township.

-The unincorporated communities of Maud, Port Union, Pisgah, and Tylersville are located in central, western, southwestern, and western West Chester Township respectively, while the census-designated place of Beckett Ridge is located in the township's southeast and Olde West Chester is located at its center, and Wetherington is located in the northeast.
+The unincorporated communities of Maud, Port Union, Pisgah, and Tylersville are located in central, western, southwestern, and western West Chester Township respectively.
+The census-designated places of Beckett Ridge and Olde West Chester is located at the township's center, while Wetherington and Four Bridges are located in the northeast.